David Jaffe: Biography

 Jaffe is known for directing the Twisted Metal series and God of War.
-Jaffe's Twisted Metal: Black and God of War have both ranked into IGN's "Top 25 PS2 Games of All Time", with Twisted Metal: Black in ninth place and God of War winning first place as IGN's best PS2 game of all time.
-In 2007, Jaffe left SCEA to found Eat Sleep Play.
+Jaffe's Twisted Metal: Black and God of War both ranked in IGN's "Top 25 PS2 Games of All Time", with Twisted Metal: Black in ninth place and God of War winning first place as IGN's best PS2 game of all time.
+In 2007, Jaffe left SCEA then founded Eat Sleep Play.
 The studio signed a multi-year deal with Sony to create games exclusively for PlayStation platforms.
 He left Eat Sleep Play in February 2012 due to creative differences.

-In 2014, Jaffe announced his first project on his new studio The Bartlet Jones Supernatural Detective Agency called Drawn to Death as a PlayStation 4 exclusive.
+In 2014, Jaffe announced his first project from his new studio The Bartlet Jones Supernatural Detective Agency called Drawn to Death as a PlayStation 4 exclusive.
 The game received mixed reviews, and due to the cancellation of an unannounced title, his newfound company shut down a year later.
-Jaffe expressed disdain for the mixed critical reception and insisted the reception from players who played the game was more positive.
+Jaffe expressed disdain for the mixed critical reception and insisted the reception from players of the game was more positive.

-Since leaving his previous company, Jaffe now primarily live streams his show, Gabbin' + Games, formerly The Jaffe Stream, via Twitch and YouTube.
-Here, he openly converses with his audience via live chat and Discord about the past and current state of the video game industry, world events, pop culture, politics, metaphysics, the paranormal and existentialism, among other topics.

 Jaffe has served as a creative consultant for Polish developer Movie Games.